vivazzi/mql_unit_test/README.md

 }
 ```

 You can use any name of your test methods.
 In most language name of test methods start with `test_`.
-All test methods must be listed in declare_tests() of your test class.
+All test methods must be listed in `declare_tests()` of your test class.

-Compile and run this your expert in terminal in a window of any trading pair and look test result in "\<TERMINAL DIR>/Files/MyExpert_unit_test_log.txt".
+Compile and run this your expert in terminal in a window of any trading pair and look test result in `<TERMINAL DIR>/Files/MyExpert_unit_test_log.txt`.
 In log file you can see something like:
 ```
 --- 2021.02.18 15:53: Unit Test: passed tests 5 from 7 (elapsed time: 0 sec) ---